TODAY WE ARE TALKING WITH ILLUSTRATOR DEVERRY REDFERN.

 Do you make aesthetic work or meaningful work?

 I try to do both, but I wouldn’t say I am there already.
 It still can be more beautiful and more meaningful.
 But it will come with time.
 I don’t want to rush it too much.
 We are all rushing too much already.
 I guess it’s just better to enjoy the process.

 How do you want to use your work?
-(For example, you want to make people happy or solve problems with it.

 First of all, I want to express myself, it helps me relate to other people too and gives a problem that I am approaching a more universal meaning.
 It helps me find the distance.
 I also feel good when someone is relating to my work.
 Maybe some people wouldn’t expect this sort of emotional approach to a simple illustration.
 But I guess that’s what creative work is all about, no matter what it is.

 TODAY WE ARE TALKING WITH ILLUSTRATOR JULIA DUFOSSÉ